Germans mourn attack on Christmas market with no answers about why

 MAGDEBURG, Germany (AP) — Germans on Saturday mourned a violent attack and their shaken sense of security after a Saudi doctor intentionally drove a black BMW into a Christmas market teeming with holiday shoppers, killing at least two people, including a small child, and injuring at least 60 others.

 Authorities arrested a 50-year-old man at the site of the attack Friday evening and took him into custody for questioning.
-He has lived in Germany for nearly two decades, practicing medicine, officials said.
+He has lived in Germany for nearly two decades, practicing medicine in Bernburg, about 40 kilometers (25 miles) south of Magdeburg. officials said.

 Several German media outlets identified the man as Taleb A., withholding his last name in line with privacy laws, and reported that he was a specialist in psychiatry and psychotherapy.